FC-Creative/frank-tha-tank/README.md

 # frank-tha-tank
-I'm a new developer and a expert designer.
+I'm a new developer an expert designer.